Homebrew/legacy-homebrew/README.md

 type re-start again at the SBT shell prompt, it will compile your changes and restart the jobserver.
 It enables very fast turnaround cycles.

+For example jobs see the job-server-tests/ project / folder.

 ### WordCountExample walk-through

 First, to package the test jar containing the WordCountExample: `sbt job-server-tests/package`.